abhishekganji27/dj-crud-docker/README.md

 # dj-crud-docker

+## To run the application locally:

-Clone the repository
+1. Clone the repository

-Create a Virtual Environment: python -m venv [vir-env-name]
+1. Create a Virtual Environment: `python -m venv [vir-env-name]`

-Activate the Virtual Environment: [vir-env-name]\Scripts\Activate
+1. Activate the Virtual Environment: `[vir-env-name]\Scripts\Activate`

-Install the requirements using the cmd: pip install -r requirements.txt
+1. Install the requirements using the cmd: `pip install -r requirements.txt`

-Run the django project: python manage.py runserver
+1. Run the django project: `python manage.py runserver`

+## To run the Docker Image:
+A Docker Image of this application exists on Docker Hub

-Docker command to pull and run the image as a container: docker run -dp 0.0.0.0:8000:8000 abhishekganji27/django-crud:v3
+Docker command to pull and run the image as a container:

+`docker run -dp 0.0.0.0:8000:8000 abhishekganji27/django-crud:v3`